-ANSWER: Any actual crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property11 within or immediately adjacent to and accessible from the campus; any attempted crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property within or immediately adjacent to and accessible from the campus; or any past crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property within or immediately adjacent to and accessible from the campus.
+ANSWER: Any actual crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property11 within or immediately adjacent to and accessible from the campus; any attempted crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property within or immediately adjacent to and accessible from the campus; or any past crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property within or immediately adjacent to and accessible from the campus; or any past crime or criminal activity committed on campus or on any contiguous geographic perimeter of the campus, including public property within or immediately adjacent to and accessible from the campus.
 Mandl stresses the importance of accurate and prompt reporting of all criminal actions, accidents, injuries, and emergencies to the College administration and designated individuals as well as appropriate police agencies.